-Cash used in operating activities for the nine months ended September 30, 2020 was \$69.8 million and reflected a net loss of \$162.6 million, \$91.3 million for an unrealized gain in equity securities from Arcturus, and \$9.4 million for non-cash collaboration royalty revenues related to the sale of future royalties to Royalty Pharma, offset by non-cash charges of \$62.9 million for stock-based compensation, \$0.2 million for the amortization of the premium paid on purchased investments, \$9.1 million for depreciation, \$0.2 million of non-cash foreign currency remeasurement losses in connection with fluctuations of exchange rates related to intercompany transactions with foreign subsidiaries that are denominated in our reporting currency, and \$25.1 million for non-cash interest incurred on the liability related to the sale of future royalties to Royalty Pharma, Cash used in operating activities also reflected a \$2.6 million decrease due to an increase in inventory for Mepsevii and Dojolvi, a \$12.5 million decrease due to an increase and other current assets primarily due to an increase in prepaid manufacturing, and a \$7.3 million decrease primarily due to the addition of the right-of-use assets net of amortization during the period, offset by \$5.1 million increase due to a decrease in accounts receivable primarily related to change in the timing of billing to a collaboration partner, a \$2.8 million increase in accounts payable, accrued liabilities, and other liabilities primarily due to completion of laboratory construction amounts that were accrued at the beginning of the year, net of a decrease in accrued bonus due to the payout of the 2019 annual bonus, an increase of \$102.9 million in contract liabilities, net, related to the license agreements with Daiichi Sankyo, and a \$7.6 million increase due to the addition of lease liabilities, net of amortization during the period.
+Cash used in operating activities for the three months ended March 31, 2021 was \$159.3 million and reflected a net loss of \$136.1 million and \$3.9 million for non-cash collaboration royalty revenues related to the sale of future royalties to RPI Finance Trust (RPI), an affiliate of Royalty Pharma, offset by non-cash charges of \$24.3 million for stock-based compensation, \$0.9 million for the amortization of the premium paid on purchased marketable debt securities, \$3.4 million for depreciation, \$20.6 million for a change in fair value of equity investments from Arcturus and Solid, and \$8.4 million for non-cash interest incurred on the liability related to the sale of future royalties to RPI.
+Cash used in operating activities also reflected a \$2.0 million decrease due to an increase in accounts receivable primarily related to higher revenues, a \$10.7 million decrease due to an increase in prepaid expenses and other current assets primarily due to an increase in prepaid manufacturing, insurance, and subscriptions, a \$23.6 million decrease in accounts payable, accrued liabilities, and other liabilities primarily due to the payout of 2020 annual bonuses, and a decrease of \$41.5 million in contract liabilities, primarily related to the revenue recognized from the license agreements with Daiichi Sankyo, offset by a \$0.5 million increase due to a decrease in inventory.